ashishtrivedi16/Blitzschlag-website/README.md

 # Blitzschlag_website

-A multi-page website that I created for my my college fest
+A multi-page website that I created for my college fest